-Most people are well aware of how Jesus cleansed the Temple by driving the "money changers" from it but most are not aware that he did that again at the end of his ministry just before his crucifixion.
-This cleansing probably took place on this day, the Tuesday before he died.
+Most people are well aware of how Jesus cleansed the Temple by driving the "money changers" from it but many are not aware that he did that again at the end of his ministry just before his crucifixion.
+This cleansing probably took place on this day, three days before he died.
 There is also a single line that mentions that Jesus would not allow anyone to "carry vessels" through the temple.
 What was probably happening is that people carrying freight and making other deliveries to various parts of Jerusalem were taking short cuts through the temple grounds.
 Apparently Jesus put a stop to this as well as driving the money changers from the Temple once again.

 The commotion caused by Jesus throwing out the money changers apparently drew the attention of the Sanhedrin who immediately came out and demanded of Jesus by what authority he thought he could do such an act.
 Jesus, as he so often did, answered their question with a question of his own.
-He told them that he would answer their question if he answered a question of his.
+He told them that he would answer their question if they answered a question of his.
 He asked them if John baptized with authority of God or with his own authority.
 The Sanhedrin knew right away that they had been trapped, if they said it was on Gods authority then Jesus would ask them why they didn't accept John as a prophet but if they said he acted on his own authority then the people would be angry because most of the people accepted John the baptist as a prophet.
-The Sanhedrin responded that they couldn't say who's authority John acted on so Jesus simply replied that he could answer either.
+The Sanhedrin responded that they couldn't say who's authority John acted on so Jesus simply replied that he couldn't answer either.